Hank Skinner: Claims against trial counsel

 Comer was a former district attorney who had prosecuted Skinner in earlier cases, before losing his position and pleading guilty to criminal charges over the mishandling of cash seized in drug cases.
 The Washington Post cited Comer's appointment as a possible case of cronyism, where Comer was appointed to a highly paid case by a friend in order to help him raise the funds needed to pay off his overdue federal income taxes:

 Comer had twice personally prosecuted Skinner for other crimes, which created a potential conflict for him in defending Skinner.
 State law required the judge to hold a hearing on the question, then give Skinner the option of a new lawyer if it became clear in the hearing that Comer had a conflict.
 But according to the trial record, Sims, who was aware of Comer's history with Skinner, did not hold such a hearing.
 Sims later approved $86,000 in legal fees for Comer's work in the case, one of the biggest sums ever paid to a court-appointed attorney in Texas.
 At the time, Comer was in debt to the Internal Revenue Service for about the same amount, according to court documents.

-Comer has stated, repeated on a 2018 episode of HLN’s investigative series “Death Row Stories”, that right or wrong, he knowingly chose to not DNA test every single piece of evidence in order to at least give his client grounds for future delays of his execution, by requesting tests at some future date.
+Comer stated, repeated on a 2018 episode of HLN's investigative series "Death Row Stories", that right or wrong, he knowingly chose to not DNA test every single piece of evidence in order to at least give his client grounds for future delays of his execution, by requesting tests at some future date.

 Witness recants testimony

 The main accusation witness was Andrea Joyce Reed, who owned the house where Skinner was found by police several hours after the murders.
 After the trial, Reed recanted several specific elements of her testimony.
 Reed's daughter's testimony, however, contradicted portions of the new claims and ultimately a magistrate found Reed's recantation not to be credible.

-Reed claimed that she had given false testimony at trial after having been threatened to be charged as an accomplice to capital murder, to have children taken away and to have her daughter called to testify at trial.
+Reed claimed that she had given false testimony at trial after having been threatened to be charged as an accomplice to capital murder, to have her children taken away and to have her daughter called to testify at trial.
 Among the new claims, Reed said that Skinner told her not to call anybody but did not threaten to kill her (as Reed testified in court).
 Reed also claimed that she believed Skinner's sentence "I have kicked Twila.
 She's dead" to be "a drunken fantasy like the other violent stories that he told me to explain how he was injured."